willie68/ReCoS-Remote-Command-Service/README.md

 `type`: `AUDIOVOLUME`

 Parameter:
 `device`: the device that you would like to control.
 There are different devices in your system.
 Which one you can select, can be seen in the admin interface or on startup in the console.
 There are 2 defaults: `master` for the master output.
-This is on widows the one that you can control directly with the taskbar icon.
+This is on windows the one that you can control directly with the taskbar icon.
 And `mic` which is for the default input device.
 `command`: this is the command you want to fire. `mute`, which toggles the mute state. `volume up` for increase and `volume down` for decreasing the volume of that device.

 #### Clock